The global skills and competency framework for the digital world

 Applies agreed standards, guidelines, patterns and tools.
 Assists as part of a team in the design of components of larger software systems.
 Specifies user and/or system interfaces.

-Creates multiple design views to address the different stakeholders' concerns and to handle functional and non-functional requirements.
+Creates multiple design views to address the different stakeholders' concerns and to handle functional and non-functional requirements, considering all relevant factors, including security.
 Assists in the evaluation of options and trade-offs.

 Collaborates in reviews of work with others as appropriate.